freealise/fretboard/README.md

 #### reed
 hard tinfoil surface cut diagonally and into narrow reeds, held against an elastic damper stripe attached with wire to a row of angle keys like hairpins

+#### midi
+attach long flat pieces of plastic or bamboo to neighboring keys diagonally and detune by ratio of aftertouch pressures

 ## Emulator
 Synthesizer optimized for multitouch screen, lets you play the virtual fretboard like tapping the strings of a guitar.
 Written in Javascript using Web Audio API, works in modern browsers.